frankhecker/hocodata/datasets/README.md

      '006-035' (character string).
   - `Council.District`.
 The county council district ('1' through '5')
      in which the precinct is included (character string).

-* [`hocomd-2014-general-election-turnout.csv`][].
-This dataset
+* [`hocomd-2014-general-election-turnout.csv`][] (obsoleted by
-  contains turnout statistics for each of the 118 Howard County precincts in the 2014 general election.
+  [`gg14-turnout-by-party-by-precinct.csv`][]).
+This dataset contains turnout statistics for each of the 118 Howard County precincts in the 2014 general election.
 The data is taken from the per-precinct [2014 general election results][] (PDF) from the [Howard County Board of Elections][].
 The dataset has five variables, with meanings and types as follows:
   - `Precinct`.
 The precinct designator in the form '000-000', e.g., '006-035' (character string).
   - `Polling.Place`.
 The polling place for the precinct, which may